10 Things To Do In Karijini, Western Australia: A Complete Travel Guide

 Dales Campground is nearby to Fortescue Falls, Fern Pool and Circular Pool.
 It is basic camping with just a water tower.
 You will need to boil the water in order to use it.
 The public toilet and BBQ facilities there are very basic and not super clean.

-Karijini Eco-Retreat is close to Joffre Gorge and offers a range of accommodation from basic campsites, to “glamping”, to eco-cabins.
+Karijini Eco-Retreat is close to Joffre Gorge and offers a range of accommodations from basic campsites, to “glamping”, to eco-cabins.

 Bookings are essential for both locations during the tourist season to avoid disappointment.